George Seaton: Columbia and 20th Century Fox

-20th Century Fox

-In the early 1940s, he joined 20th Century Fox, where he remained for the rest of the decade, writing scripts for That Night in Rio (1941) with Don Ameche and Alice Faye.
-For a time he specialised in musicals and comedy: Moon Over Miami (1941), with Betty Grable and Ameche, and Charley's Aunt (1941), with Jack Benny.
+In the early 1940s, Seaton joined 20th Century Fox, where he remained for the rest of the decade, writing scripts for That Night in Rio (1941) with Don Ameche and Alice Faye.
+For a time, he specialized in musicals and comedy: Moon Over Miami (1941), with Betty Grable and Ameche, and Charley's Aunt (1941), with Jack Benny.

-Seaton wrote a historical war film, Ten Gentlemen from West Point (1942), then did the comedies The Magnificent Dope (1942) with Ameche and Henry Fonda, and The Meanest Man in the World (1943) with Jack Benny.
+Seaton co-wrote a historical war film, Ten Gentlemen from West Point (1942), then did the comedies The Magnificent Dope (1942) with Ameche and Henry Fonda, and The Meanest Man in the World (1943) with Jack Benny.

-Seaton wrote The Song of Bernadette (1943) which was a big success.
+Seaton wrote The Song of Bernadette (1943), which was a big success.
 It was produced by William Perlberg who would have an important influence on Seaton's career.
 Seaton followed it with the Betty Grable musical Coney Island (1943).
 He also wrote The Eve of St. Mark (1944).

 But Not Goodbye, Seaton's 1944 Broadway debut as a playwright, closed after only 23 performances, although it later was adapted for the 1946 MGM film The Cockeyed Miracle by Karen DeWolf.

-Director

-Seaton had been so successful as a writer he was able to turn director.
+Directing

+Seaton's success as a writer paved the way for his work as a director.
 His first film was Diamond Horseshoe (1945) with Grable, which he also wrote.
-It was produced by William Perlberg, who would go on to produce all of Seaton's films from this time on.
+It was produced by William Perlberg, who would go on to produce all of Seaton's films.
 The film was very successful.

 Seaton did some uncredited directing on Where Do We Go from Here?
 (1945) then wrote and directed Junior Miss (1945), based on a popular play, with Peggy Ann Garner.

 Seaton wrote and directed The Shocking Miss Pilgrim (1947) with Grable.
 He followed it with Miracle on 34th Street (1947), which quickly became acknowledged as a classic.
 Seaton won an Oscar for his screenplay.

-Seaton wrote and directed two comedies, Apartment for Peggy (1948) with William Holden and Jeanne Crain, and Chicken Every Sunday (1949) with Dan Dailey.
+Seaton wrote and directed the comedies Apartment for Peggy (1948) with William Holden and Jeanne Crain, and Chicken Every Sunday (1949) with Dan Dailey.
+He wrote a screenplay adapted from a Harry Segall play and directed For Heaven's Sake (1950) with Clifton Webb.

-He did a drama about the Berlin Airlift with Montgomery Clift, The Big Lift (1950), then did another comedy, For Heaven's Sake (1950), with Clifton Webb.
+Seaton wrote and directed a 1950 drama about the Berlin Airlift with Montgomery Clift, The Big Lift.